-Prerequisites: The course has been developed on the assumption that students have studied the content and achieved the outcomes of the NSW Mathematics Years 7-10 Syllabus covering all sub-strands of Stage 5.1 and Stage 5.2, the following sub-strands of Stage 5.3:
+2 Units for each of Year 11 Prerequisites: The course has been developed on the assumption that and Year 12 Board students have studied the content and achieved the outcomes of the Developed Course.
+7-10 Syllabus covering all substrands of Stage NB: ONLY STUDENTS IN 5.1 and Stage 5.2, the foll owing substrands of Stage 5.3: 10M1, 10M2 OR 10M3 IN - Algebraic techniques - Linear relationships 2021 MEET THE - Surds and indices Trigonometry & Pythagoras' PREREQUISITES FOR - Equations Single variable data analysis THIS COURSE. and at least some content from the following substrands of Stage 5.3: - Non-linear relationships - Properties of Geometrical Shapes

-- Algebraic techniques

-- Linear relationships

-- Surds and indices

-- Trigonometry & Pythagoras'

-- Equations

-- Single variable data analysis and at least some content from the following sub-strands of Stage 5.3:

-- Properties of Geometrical Shapes Non-linear relationships